top of page

 • Trouble driving at night or watching TV in the dark

 Age is the most common cause of a cataract.
 Normal changes in the eye after the age of 50 cause clouding of the crystalline lens.
-Other causes include genetics, certain medical conditions (diabetes, auto-immune conditions, and more), smoking, UV exposure, previous ocular surgeries, and long term use of certain medications (oral steroids especially).
+Other causes include genetics, certain medical conditions (diabetes, auto-immune conditions, and more), smoking, UV exposure, previous ocular surgeries, and long-term use of certain medications (oral steroids especially).

 Prevention is key.
 You can minimize your risk of cataract development and help slow the progression of cataracts by wearing sunglasses with 100% UVA & UVB protection.
 If you smoke, talk to your doctor for advice on how to reduce your dependency on tobacco products.
 If you notice any symptoms of cataracts, schedule an eye exam to discuss these changes with your optometrist.